 Marriage is complex, far more complex than we typically expect going in, as Matt and Lauren Chandler explained a short while back.
 I asked them what it looks like in their home as they live out God’s design for marriage in today’s world.
 Here’s what they shared.

 Matt: We understood complementarianism biblically, but I am coming from a background where there was a lot of abuse in my home growing up.
 Lauren is coming from a background where — correct me if I am wrong here — there was a lot of a kind of external religion, but not a lot of heart transformation.
-Although in essence we understood that we embraced complementarian views of the Scriptures and of life, I think Lauren had to learn to trust me and I had to learn to try to nurture and nourish Lauren’s gifts and abilities.
-And so I think early on in the marriage, it was a tougher run for us than maybe where we are now, where we have learned one another and as we have navigated the waters of 15 years married together (17 years together total) that really pragmatically how it looks now is a real seriousness about me creating the space for Lauren to pursue and become the things that God has put on her plate and in her heart to do that are inside our home and outside of our home.
+Although in essence we understood that we embraced complementarian views of the Scriptures and of life, I think Lauren had to learn to trust me, and I had to learn to try to nurture and nourish Lauren’s gifts and abilities.
+And so I think early on in the marriage, it was a tougher run for us than maybe where we are now.

+Now we have learned one another as we have navigated the waters of fifteen years married together (seventeen years together total).
+Really pragmatically, how it looks now is a real seriousness about me creating the space for Lauren to pursue and become the things that God has put on her plate and in her heart to do that are inside our home and outside of our home.

 But as I have had my feet planted in the gospel and really understanding the gospel, the Lord has given me to Matt as a helper.
 And instead of just being silent and just feeling like, “Well, I just have to deal with my stuff,” the Lord gave me courage to love him well by saying some things that weren’t disrespectful, but I was at least bringing some things up that before I just was like, “Well it is not worth it.
 I am not going to do that,” which was self-centered.
-I just wanted to avoid conflict and I wanted what was easy and it felt easier to say nothing.
+I just wanted to avoid conflict, and I wanted what was easy, and it felt easier to say nothing.

 So I think that is how we have grown in our marriage, which I think sometimes is different for a lot of women.
-Most women feel like they are just really struggling to kind of rein some things in where I kind of needed to get outside of myself and I needed to see that I wasn’t being a good helper to him by avoiding the pain of loving him well.
+Most women feel like they are just really struggling to kind of rein some things in where I kind of needed to get outside of myself, and I needed to see that I wasn’t being a good helper to him by avoiding the pain of loving him well.